1981 Seattle Seahawks season

 The 1981 Seattle Seahawks season was the team's sixth season with the National Football League (NFL).
 The Seahawks got off to a terrible start, losing six of their first seven games, on the way to a 6–10 season.
 Steve Largent would have a stellar season with 1,224 receiving yards.
+Jim Zorn was having a bounce back season, completing a career high 59% of his passes, 13 TDs 9 INT’s 6.2 yards per attempt before his injury against the Raiders at home.
 Seattle opened their season at Cincinnati, and held a 21–0 lead before the Bengals rallied for an improbable 27–21 win.
-This loss proved to be the beginning of the end for the Seahawks in 1981, as they would struggle as the season progressed.

-The last remaining active member of the 1981 Seattle Seahawks was quarterback Dave Krieg, who retired after the 1998 season.
+This loss was a portent into the season.
+The Seahawks also blew a 24–3 3rd quarter lead at home to the Raiders before losing 32–31.
+Seven of their 10 losses were by two possessions or more.